-Common thresher sharks, like many shark species, are especially vulnerable to overfishing because they live a long time, take many years to mature, and only have a few young at a time.
+Common thresher sharks, like many shark species, are especially vulnerable to overfishing because they take many years to mature and only have a few young at a time.
 Recovery from overharvest can take years or decades.
-Sharks require special attention – NOAA Fisheries is conducting research, implementing restrictions and working with fishermen domestically, and pursuing conservation of shark species worldwide to ensure that healthy shark populations stay healthy and that overfished populations recover.
+Sharks require special attention by fishery managers.
+NOAA Fisheries is conducting research, implementing restrictions and working with fishermen domestically, and pursuing conservation of shark species worldwide to ensure that healthy shark populations stay healthy and that overfished populations recover.

 - Greater amberjack

 - Turbot (Greenland)

 Thresher Shark, Fox Shark, Sea Fox, Swingletail, Whiptail Shark, Thintail Shark